Design system primitives

 Tying it all together

-within your design system not only enhances its flexibility but also empowers teams to build with confidence and creativity.
+Embracing primitives like Box, Stack, and Grid within your design system not only enhances its flexibility but also empowers teams to build with confidence and creativity.
 By providing supercharged elements that connect directly to design tokens, we can drastically reduce cognitive load and streamline the development process.
 These primitives allow teams to maintain design consistency while still offering the freedom to innovate.

 Let me know what you think by leaving a comment!
 And if you enjoyed this post please hit that ♥️ like button.